moby/moby/docs/sources/installation/binaries.md

 Kernels older than 3.10 lack some of the features required to run Docker containers.
 These older versions are known to have bugs which cause data loss and frequently panic under certain conditions.
-We recommend kernel 3.10 or newer.

 The latest minor version (3.x.y) of the 3.10 (or a newer maintained version) Linux kernel is recommended.
 Keeping the kernel up to date with the latest minor version will ensure critical kernel bugs get fixed.

 > **Warning**:
-> Installing custom kernels and kernel packages is likely to not be
+> Installing custom kernels and kernel packages is probably not
 > supported by your Linux distribution's vendor.
 Please make sure to
 > ask your vendor about Docker support first before attempting to
 > install custom kernels on your distribution.